-Alkebsee et al. (2021) confirm that the presence of women on the audit committee enhances internal monitoring and communication, thereby reducing the perception of audit risk and the need for external auditor assurance.
-The findings also indicate that women demand high-quality audits and further assurance from external auditors when companies are more complex and riskier.
+Alkebsee et al. (2021) confirms that the presence of women on the audit committee enhances internal monitoring and communication, thereby reducing the perception of audit risk and the need for external auditor assurance.
+The findings also indicate that women demand high-quality audits and further assurance from external auditors when companies are more complex and risky.
 Oradi & Izadi (2020) found that the presence of at least one woman on the audit committee reduces the likelihood of financial reporting fraud.
 The fourth hypothesis can be formulated as follows:

-H4: Gender diversity of audit committees is negatively associated with the likelihood of financial reporting fraud.
+Hypothesis 4: The representation of female audit committee is negatively of financial reporting fraud